equinix/metal-cli/docs/metal_capacity_check.md

 ### Options

 ```
-  -f, --facilities strings   A facility or list of facilities.
   -h, --help                 help for check
   -m, --metros strings       A metro or list of metros.
   -P, --plans strings        A plan or list of plans.